Quick start for transitioning your legacy web client application to Unified Interface

-The current version of Common Data Service and Dynamics 365 for Customer Engagement apps still includes several deprecated features.
+The current version of Microsoft Dataverse and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) still include several deprecated features.
 You should review your application for any deprecated features and replace as necessary with new capabilities.
-More information: Important changes (deprecations) coming in Dynamics 365 Customer Engagement
+More information: Important changes (deprecations) coming

-If you use the Dynamics 365 for Field Service or Dynamics 365 for Project Service Automation apps and wish to test the Unified Interface, you must set up a new sandbox environment and make a copy of your production environment to upgrade to the latest Field Service version 8 and Project Service Automation version 3 before validating these applications in the Unified Interface.
+If you use the Dynamics 365 Field Service or Dynamics 365 Project Service Automation apps and want to test the Unified Interface, you must set up a new sandbox environment and make a copy of your production environment to upgrade to the latest Field Service version and Project Service Automation version before validating these applications in the Unified Interface.
 To do this, follow these steps:

 On the Copy environment page, select Everything, select your new sandbox environment from the Select environment to overwrite list, and then select Copy.